snorbinmop7/TERG/README.md

 # TERG
 Toast Email Report Generator

 Toast POS's back end is pretty rich in reporting tools, but sometimes you just want raw data, and you want that raw data emailed to you on a regular basis.
-Toast's Data Export feature solves the first problem and this script solves the second.
+Toast's Data Export feature solves the first problem and, along with cron, this script solves the second.

 Given a working AWS CLI installation, Apache on Ubuntu, and a working Postfix setup, it will probably be plug-and-play with your restaurant IDs.
 To use a different environment, edit a few paths.